xcart/xcart-docs/_pages/devs_en/basics/creating_new_page.md

     The template for this viewer sits in other location.
 Aside from that, the implementation is the same.

 5. Finally, we need to create the template mentioned in the `getDefaultTemplate()` method.
-We create the `<X-Cart>/skins/customer/modules/Tony/PageDemo/page/tony_custom/body.twig` (`<X-Cart>/skins/default/en/modules/Tony/PageDemo/page/tony_custom/body.tpl` for 5.2.x) template (notice, that we create this template in the `skins/default/` directory, instead of `skins/admin/` one – it is so, because this template will be displayed in customer store-front) with **Hello world!** content.
+We create the `skins/customer/modules/Tony/PageDemo/page/tony_custom/body.twig` (`skins/default/en/modules/Tony/PageDemo/page/tony_custom/body.tpl` for 5.2.x and earlier) template (notice, that we create this template in the `skins/customer/` directory, instead of `skins/admin/` one – it is so, because this template will be displayed in customer store-front) with **Hello world!** content.
 6. Re-deploy the store and open the `cart.php?target=tony_custom` page after that.
 You will see the following result:![]({{site.baseurl}}/attachments/8224999/8355982.png)

 ## Module pack

-You can download the module described here: [https://dl.dropboxusercontent.com/u/23858825/Tony-PageDemo-v5_1_0.tar](https://dl.dropboxusercontent.com/u/23858825/Tony-PageDemo-v5_1_0.tar)
+For X-Cart 5.2.x and earlier: <https://www.dropbox.com/s/6amqcyoz6cxaqmg/Tony-PageDemo-v5_1_0.tar>
+For X-Cart 5.3.x and later: <https://www.dropbox.com/s/sjsfhlae3jos283/Tony-PageDemo-v5_3_0.tar>